velartrill/velartrill.github.io/orig/kestrel.md

 I gaze at the radar, at the blue dots swarming through the identification zone, a white glyph blinking urgently in their centers.
 "You weren't given notice."

 "Friendly flyovers are rare.
-Your air force has little business here; it is an unpopulated area where we handle the routine patrols and share the data from our onworld ISR assets -- a collection of aerostats and a geostationary satellite -- as part of the same courtesy."
+Your air force has little business here; it is an unpopulated area where we handle the routine patrols and share the data from our local ISR assets -- a collection of aerostats, the embassy drone swarm, and a geostationary satellite -- as part of the same courtesy."

 "And those aren't recon flights.
 Way too many bogies, way too close together.
 Do you have eyes on them?
 Any idea what line--"